Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Disaster Response Communication and Energy Planning

-The authors in \cite{feng2020noma} use \glspl{UAV} as aerial \glspl{BS} to ensure communication coverage in disaster areas where the infrastructure on the ground is compromised. \ac{NOMA} is used for efficient spectrum utilization and allows multiple users to share the same frequency band by superimposing their signals and distinguishing them at the receiver based on their power.
-Algorithms are also proposed to optimize energy and resource allocation between users to improve connectivity and network performance.
-In \cite{wang2023secure}, a secure and efficient information-sharing system called RescueChain is proposed for UAV-based disaster rescue.
-Simulations show an accelerated consensus process, improved offloading efficiency, reduced energy consumption, and improved user payoffs in finding optimal payment and resource strategies for UAVs and vehicles.
-The paper in \cite{akter2023task} focuses on the problems of task offloading, power consumption, and allocation of computational resources in a multi-layer MEC-enabled UAV network.
-The approach also considers the CPU and GPU requirements of tasks, the capacity of the devices (i.e., computational resources, power, and energy), and the constraints on the types of tasks that a UAV can perform.
-The paper in \cite{Zhao2019UAV} uses UAVs as aerial \glspl{BS} to ensure communication coverage in disaster areas.
-It also develops algorithms to optimize UAV deployment and resource allocation.
-The proposed approach ensures the seamless integration of UAV-based networks with ground-based infrastructure.
-The paper in \cite{Sherman2021UAVcharge} uses UAVs to provide temporary cellular coverage in areas where infrastructure is damaged or destroyed.
-In addition, the UAVs are equipped with solar panels and batteries to extend their operational life and reduce dependence on conventional energy sources.
-Network optimization algorithms are also developed to optimize the placement and operation of the UAVs for maximum coverage and efficiency.
-The real-time prediction capability of a digital twin to optimize the offloading decision under uncertainty in \ac{UAV}-Assisted \ac{MEC} Emergency Networks is studied in \cite{wang2023digital}.
-The authors of \cite{2018SaxenaD2D} develop strategies to ensure the survivability and continuity of networks during disasters by utilizing the proximity of devices.
+The authors of \cite{feng2020noma} used \glspl{UAV} as aerial \glspl{BS} to ensure communication coverage in disaster areas where the infrastructure on the ground is compromised. \ac{NOMA} was used for efficient spectrum utilization and allows multiple users to share the same frequency band by superimposing their signals and distinguishing them at the receiver based on their power.
+Algorithms were also proposed to optimize energy and resource allocation between users to improve connectivity and network performance.
+In \cite{wang2023secure}, a secure and efficient information-sharing system called RescueChain was proposed for UAV-based disaster rescue.
+Simulations showed an accelerated consensus process, improved offloading efficiency, reduced energy consumption, and improved user payoffs in finding optimal payment and resource strategies for UAVs and vehicles.
+The paper \cite{akter2023task} focused on the problems of task offloading, power consumption, and allocation of computational resources in a multi-layer MEC-enabled UAV network.
+The approach also considered the CPU and GPU requirements of tasks, the capacity of the devices (i.e., computational resources, power, and energy), and the constraints on the types of tasks that a UAV could perform.
+Reference \cite{Zhao2019UAV} used UAVs as aerial \glspl{BS} to ensure communication coverage in disaster areas.
+It also developed algorithms to optimize UAV deployment and resource allocation.
+The proposed approach ensured the seamless integration of UAV-based networks with ground-based infrastructure.
+Reference \cite{Sherman2021UAVcharge} used UAVs to provide temporary cellular coverage in areas where infrastructure was damaged or destroyed.
+In addition, the UAVs were equipped with solar panels and batteries to extend their operational life and reduce dependence on conventional energy sources.
+Network optimization algorithms were also developed to optimize the placement and operation of the UAVs for maximum coverage and efficiency.
+The real-time prediction capability of a digital twin to optimize the offloading decision under uncertainty in \ac{UAV}-Assisted \ac{MEC} Emergency Networks was studied in \cite{wang2023digital}.
+The simulation results confirmed the superiority of the proposed online matching algorithm under uncertainty to achieve the optimal stability performance.
+The authors of \cite{2018SaxenaD2D} developed strategies to ensure the survivability and continuity of networks during disasters by utilizing the proximity of devices.
+With the proposed D2D-based redistribution for emergency situations, connectivity losses due to power constraints are handled more efficiently and all connected devices have a longer total usage time.